AI4DBiological-Systems/NMRSpectraSimulator.jl/docs/doc.md

 Random.seed!(25)
 ```

+Two types of parameters: the coherence simulation and spectrometer/experiment parameters.

-Spin-related parameters for the spectrum simulation.
+Coherence-related parameters for the spectrum simulation.

 ```julia
 tol_coherence = 1e-2